GoldenEagle77777/SUDATA-Datanuts/README.md

 # SUDATA-Datanuts
-This is our submission for the SUDATA datathon 2025
+This is our submission for the SUDATA datathon 2025.

--Kapil - month.py and week.py
+Kapil - month.py and week.py <br>
--William - william.py
+William - william.py